 This post may contain affiliate links.
 Please read my disclosure policy.

-I will say though, that if you are in a hurry, and have a bunch of hungry kids waiting, separating the eggs and whipping the whites might be more trouble than you want to take, and if that is the case, just use the whole eggs in the batter, blending them with the brown sugar where I added the yolks in the recipe.
-The result will not be quite as light, but there is not HUGE difference.
+I will say though, that if you are in a hurry, and have a bunch of hungry kids waiting, separating the eggs and whipping the whites might not be in the cards.
+If that is the case, just use the whole eggs in the batter.
+Blend them with the brown sugar where I added the yolks in the recipe.
+The result will not be quite as light, but there it’s not a HUGE difference.
 Not enough to skip making them altogether if that is what it comes down to.
-Your kids will thank you, I imagine, even without that little extra bit of fluff.

 Butter Pecan Waffles